loz-hurst/cpp-finance-materials-new/lesson-14/index.md

 }
 ```

-Remember when passing by value a copy is made, and that copy will be a new object of type MyClass.
+Remember when passing by value a copy is made, and that copy will be a new object of the declared type.
 Only a reference will not create a new object, so it makes sense that only a reference might refer to something with a different type to its static one and therefore have a dynamic type.
 {: .callout .technical}

 The compiler looks for member functions based on the static type - the actual type of the object the reference will point to is irrelevant at compile time: